Special Topics

 Fraudulent prescribing is not specifically defined and will overlap with drug diversion, but it is a prescription that is written for the purpose of obtaining a controlled substance for an illicit use.
 Examples include selling prescriptions, writing prescriptions in exchange for sexual favors, writing prescriptions for fictitious patients, or forging prescriptions on another licensee’s prescription pad.

-Theft of controlled substances will include stealing any controlled substances from patients, clinics, practices, pharmacies, hospitals or other healthcare facility.
+Theft of controlled substances will include stealing any controlled substances from patients, clinics, practices, pharmacies, hospitals, or other healthcare facility.
 It will also include stealing prescription samples or drugs intended for disposal in drug take back programs.

 What information will a medical professional submitting a report be expected to include when reporting a matter to the Board?

-NCMB requires certain essential facts to conduct an investigation, regardless of the subject of the case.
+The Board requires certain essential facts to conduct an investigation, regardless of the subject of the case.
 The individual making the report will be expected to provide the name of the licensee who engaged in misconduct, a description of what is alleged or believed to have occurred, date or dates of occurrences, if known, and the name of the patient or patients involved, if known.
-Individuals submitting reports may attached photos, documents or any other files they believe will help the Board to investigate the reported misconduct.
+Individuals submitting reports may attach photos, documents or any other files they believe will help the Board to investigate the reported misconduct.

 How will medical professionals report suspected misconduct to the Board?